SaqibKustMcs/chatApp/README.md

 # chatApp
-This is full chat app with basic functionality with flutter, firebase, push notifictaion etc.
+This is full chat app with basic functionality with flutter, firebase, push notifictaion,share images and pdf files etc.